5.5-magnitude earthquake recorded off Northern California coast; shaking felt in Eureka

 An earthquake with a magnitude of 5.5 struck off the Northern California coast shortly before noon on Sunday, the U.S. Geological Survey reported.

-The quake was recorded 74.3 miles east-northeast of Eureka and 63.5 miles east of Petrolia near Humboldt County.
+The quake was recorded 74.3 miles west-northwest of Eureka and 63.5 miles west of Petrolia near Humboldt County.
 It was first reported at 11:44 a.m. with a preliminary magnitude of 5.6 and was later downgraded to 5.5, according to the USGS.

 According to user-generated responses on the USGS website, the quake was felt in Ferndale, Loleta, Fortuna, Whitehorn and Eureka.